JoshuaSE-git/CISC187/Week2/searching.md

 5. Write a C++ code that implements the linear and binary search algorithms.
 The algorithm should be able to calculate the number of steps against the given search. - **7 pts**

+### Code

+Compares linear and binary search for array: [1, 2, 3, 4, 5, 6, 7, 8] with target: 6

+binarySearch counts the number of steps to find target given arr; returns -1 if target not found linearSearch counts the number of steps to find target given arr; returns -1 if target not found

 ```cpp
 #include <iostream>
 #include <vector>